 Example

-Hide or show element groups with the given ids.
+Hide or show layers with the given ids from the legend.

 Parameters